 In the graph below, you can plainly see that 1998 was the year of iodine fortification:

-The Danish study clearly shows the dangers of even minor changes in iodine intake, because their iodine fortification was done with adherence to the latest guidelines.
+The Danish study clearly shows the dangers of even minor changes in iodine intake.
+Because their iodine fortification occurred with adherence to the latest guidelines.
 They did it carefully, and yet it still caused a skyrocketing of thyroid disease.

 The Presence of Iodine in Vitamins

-When supplemental iodine is added to this mix, the amount can readily exceed safe limits.
+When supplemental iodine enters the mix, the amount can readily exceed safe limits.
 Furthermore, supplements that contain iodine may have higher amounts and more variable amounts than labels indicate.

 Key Insight: The most typically-labeled dose of iodine in multivitamins was 150 mcg, but they often ranged from 25 mcg to 300 mcg.